 Darvish dominant as Cubs roll over Royals

-Darvish (2-1) allowed one run on five hits, with one walk and five strikeouts.
-Kris Bubic (0-2) took the loss, giving up two runs on four hits, walking two and striking out six, in six innings.
-He became just the second Royals starter to pitch at least six innings.
+Darvish (2-1) allowed one run on five hits, with one walk and four strikeouts.
+Kris Bubic (0-2) took the loss, giving up two runs on four hits, walking two and striking out six in six innings.
+He became just the second Royals starter to pitch at least six innings this season.

 Bubic was sharp early.
 He got a flyout and two strikeouts, needing just nine pitches -- seven for strikes -- in the first.
 He ended up retiring the first nine batters he faced.
 The Royals got on the board in the third, but they missed out on a bigger inning.

 Maikel Franco led off with a double off the wall in left.
 Nicky Lopez singled to right, sending Franco to third.
-Whit Merrifield bounced one off Darvish's glove, but it went right to second baseman David Bote, who fielded the ball while stepping on second and then threw to first, scoring Franco.
+Whit Merrifield bounced one off Darvish's glove, but it went right to second baseman David Bote, who fielded the ball while stepping on second and then threw to first, turning the double play though Franco scored.
 Bubic ran into trouble in the fourth.

 Kris Bryant led off with a single, and Anthony Rizzo drew a walk.
 Javier Baez blooped a hit just into fair territory in right field, scoring Bryant.
 Baez may have kept the Cubs from scoring more, as he watched the ball from home plate for a few seconds before taking off.
 Had Baez been running from the outset, he would have been at second.
 Rizzo then scored on a 6-4-3 double play, which allowed Bubic to escape further trouble.